roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 Some folders have :ref:`special purposes <mail-organize-special-folders>` and are used by system processes to store messages.
 This form allows you to choose which folders are used to store *Drafts*, *Sent* or deleted messages (*Trash*).

+**Show real names for special folders**
+    With this setting enabled, the original names of the assigned special folders are displayed in the folders list instead of localized names.

 .. only:: archive

     When hitting the *Archive* button in the mail view, the selected messages are moved to this folder.

+    **Divide archive by**
+        This option allows you to organize your archive folder in various ways.
+        The selected message(s) can be filed into sub-folders of the archive according the sent date, the sender's email address or the folder the message is moved from.

+        When set to *None*, all messages will be stored in the Archive folder without any sub-folders being created.

 .. _settings-prefs-server: